Sparrrgh/sparrrgh.github.io/_posts/2024-03-23-fuzzing-embedded-systems-1.markdown

 <img src="/assets/img/dsl-3788_pcb_reuse.png">

-The PCB is engraved with the model number of another router.
+The PCB is engraved with the model number of **another router**.
 This make it more probable that code is also reused, meaning that a vulnerability found could affect multiple models.
 We can also identify single components like CPUs, memories and available interfaces.
 Identifying this components is fundamental to perform hardware attacks and gain important information which we will use during the analysis of the software.
-As an example, by identifying the CPU model as *EcoNet EN7513GT* we can determine the architecture used, which in this case it's MIPS.
+As an example, by identifying the **CPU model** as *EcoNet EN7513GT* we can determine the architecture used, which in this case it's **MIPS**.
 This will prove to be really important (and a real pain) later.

-We can also see a potential UART interface.
-Exposed serial communication interfaces (e.g., UART, JTAG) are **the** low hanging fruit for firmware extraction.
+We can also see a potential **UART** interface.
+Exposed **serial communication interfaces** (e.g., UART, JTAG) are **the** low hanging fruit for firmware extraction.
 Extracting firmware using this interfaces usually requires low to none hardware modification, and relatively cheap hardware to interact with them.

 If none are found, it might be necessary to dump the firmware directly from memory.
-This is done by either **detaching** the flash memory chip completely and attaching it to a memory reader, or by sniffing the traffic between the integrated circuit and flash memory.
+This is done by either **detaching** the flash memory chip completely and attaching it to a memory reader, or by **sniffing** the traffic between the integrated circuit and flash memory.
 Firmware isn't **usually** encrypted at rest, but high-security devices might have it as a feature, making dumping the flash memory useless.

 <img src="/assets/img/UART_online.jpg">